March 20, 2023

 As global temperatures continue to rise, we need to use every tool available to fightback against climate change.
 One of the greatest weapons we have is trees.
 Trees are fantastic for absorbing CO2 from the atmosphere and protecting nature and wildlife from the adverse impacts of climate change, and we need more of them!

-Next spring, the Woodland Trust are organising a big planting season over February-March, where thousands of communities across the UK will be planting trees to help combat climate change.
+In 2023, the Woodland Trust are organising a big planting season over March and November, where thousands of communities across the UK will be planting trees to help combat climate change.
 We want to get 50 million trees in the ground by 2025 and we need you help to do it!

 We want to see students planting trees on university campuses, in their local woods and any other suitable land they can find!